stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 **Warning**

 * If none of the application's account stores are designated as the default account store, the application _WILL NOT_ be able to create new accounts.
-Also, if none of the application's account stores are designated as the default group store, the application _WILL NOT_ be able to create new group.
+Also, if none of the application's account stores are designated as the default group store, the application _WILL NOT_ be able to create new groups.
 * Mirrored directories or groups within Mirrored directories are read-only; they cannot be set as an application's default account store.
-Attempting to set `is_default_account_store` to `True` on an `AccountStoreMapping` that reflects a mirrored directory or group will result in an error response.
+Attempting to set `is_default_account_store` to `True` on an [AccountStoreMapping](#AccountStoreMapping) that reflects a mirrored directory or group will result in an error response.

 <a name="change-default-account-store"></a>
 #### Change the default account store